 The Taradale Nature Conservation Reserve is to the east of Taradale, Victoria, Australia.
 The Taradale NCR map provides a guide to walking tracks within the Reserve and the adjacent Metcalfe State Forest.

-The several appendices (the last item on the header menu) contain information on the location of geographical map features, the format conventions adopted in CCM maps, an introduction to some GPS terminology, the basic applications of the UTM grid reference system, the 'additional' files (KMZ, GPX, TIFF, OziExplorer, TIFF) available for downloading and some relevant links.
+The several appendices contain information on the location of geographical map features, the format conventions adopted in CCM maps, an introduction to some GPS terminology, the basic applications of the UTM grid reference system, the 'additional' files (geo PDF, KMZ, GPX, TIFF, OziExplorer, TIFF) available for downloading and some relevant links.

 Email contact – Jase Haysom, email@example.com